Data protection in the association - requirements and implementation according to the GDPR

 Categories:

-As controllers within the meaning of Art.
-4 No. 7 GDPR, associations are obliged to fulfill all data protection requirements and to demonstrate compliance with them (Art.
+Associations are Responsible persons within the meaning of Art.
+4 No. 7 GDPR obliged to fulfill all data protection requirements and to demonstrate compliance with them (Art.
 5 para.
 2 GDPR - accountability).
-Implementation regularly poses considerable practical challenges, especially for smaller, voluntarily organized associations.
-The following explanations summarize the essential obligations in the association.
+Implementation regularly poses considerable practical challenges, particularly for smaller, voluntary associations.
+The following explanations summarize the main obligations in the association.

 Lawfulness of data processing

 The central legal basis for data processing in the association is Art.
 6 para.
-1 lit. b GDPR - the fulfillment of the association contract, specified by the association statutes.
-In addition, legitimate interests (Art.
+1 lit. b GDPR - the fulfillment of the association agreement, specified in the association statutes.
+In addition legitimate interests (Art.
 6 para.
 1 lit. f) GDPR) or consent (Art.
 6 para.
-1 lit. a GDPR) may justify the processing.
-The latter are required in particular if data is processed or published beyond the purposes of membership (e.g. photos, birthday lists, appeals for donations by email).
-Consent must be voluntary, informed, unambiguous, earmarked and revocable at any time.
+1 lit. a GDPR) the Processing justify the processing.
+The latter are particularly necessary if data is processed or published beyond the purposes of membership (e.g. Photosbirthday lists, appeals for donations by e-mail).
+The Consent must be voluntary, informed, unambiguous, earmarked and revocable at any time.
 It must be documented in writing or electronically and must not be hidden in general declarations.

-When processing special categories of personal data (Art.
-9 GDPR) - e.g. health data - explicit consent is regularly required.
-This typically applies to self-help groups, trade unions or religious associations.
+With the Processing special categories of personal data (Art.
+9 GDPR) - e.g. Health data - is regularly an explicit Consent required.
+This typically concerns self-help groups, trade unions or religious associations.

 Organizational responsibility in the association

 The board of the association is legally and actually responsible for compliance with data protection regulations (Section 26 (1) sentence 2 BGB in conjunction with Art.
 24 GDPR).
-It must take appropriate technical and organizational measures to ensure the lawfulness of data processing.
+Art.
+24 GDPR).
+He has suitable Technical and organizational measures to ensure the lawfulness of the data processing.

 This also includes the delegation of tasks, whereby data protection-compliant implementation must be ensured.
 Even in the event of delegation, overall responsibility remains with the Management Board.

-All persons entrusted with the processing of personal data in the association must be obliged to maintain confidentiality.
-Although the GDPR does not contain a provision corresponding to Section 5 BDSG (old version), a documented commitment to the data protection principles of Art.
-5 para.
-1 GDPR is required.
+Everyone in the association with the Processing persons entrusted with the processing of personal data are Confidentiality to commit.
+Although the GDPR no provision corresponding to Section 5 BDSG old version, but a documented commitment to the data protection principles of Art.
+5 Para.
+1 GDPR required.

-In addition, it must be ensured that the data subjects - in particular members, volunteers and service providers - are informed about the processing of their data in accordance with Art.
-13 and 14 GDPR.
-These information obligations should be integrated into the membership form, whereby subsequent information is recommended for existing memberships.
+In addition, it must be ensured that the persons concerned - in particular members, volunteers and service providers - are informed of the Processing your data in accordance with Art.
+13 and 14 GDPR be informed.
+This Duty to inform should be integrated into the membership form, whereby subsequent information is recommended for existing memberships.

-The security of the processing of personal data is a central principle of the General Data Protection Regulation.
+The safety of the Processing of personal data is a central principle of the General Data Protection Regulation.
 According to Art.
-32 GDPR, controllers - including associations - are obliged to take appropriate technical and organizational measures (TOM) to ensure a level of protection appropriate to the risk.
-These measures must be reviewed regularly and adapted if necessary.
+32 GDPR are Responsible persons - clubs - are obliged to provide suitable Technical and organizational measures (TOM) to ensure a level of protection appropriate to the risk.
+These measures must be reviewed regularly and adjusted if necessary.

 Technical protective measures are e.g: Encryption of stored and transmitted data (e.g. transport and end-to-end encryption for emails), password protection and two-factor authentication when accessing member data, regular security updates and virus protection software, separate user accounts for shared systems, automatic blocking mechanisms in the event of inactivity.